 To qualify for a CAO position, a candidate generally requires at least five years of experience serving in a senior financial management job, as well as practical experience with financial management and accounting in a business or organizational setting.
 In addition, CAOs should be well versed in tax law and in business-management software such as SAP and Salesforce.
 Most importantly, a CAO needs a solid business sense about the company’s goals and strategies, as well as an overall awareness of markets and innovations that will impact those areas.

 The skills required of controllers revolve around the day-to-day financial management of the organization, including bookkeeping, regulatory compliance, licensing, cash accounting, and budget management (though budgeting itself may be the responsibility of individual business departments with the assistance of the controller).
-First-rate accounting and financial skills top the list of the requirements for the controller position, though interpersonal skills are also important for the many controllers who are charged with recruiting, hiring, training, and managing personnel in accounting and financial departments.
+First-rate accounting and financial skills top the list of the requirements for the controller position, though interpersonal skills are also important for the many controllers who are charged with recruiting, hiring, training, and managing personnel in accounting and finance departments.

 What Soft Skills Are Critical for Success in CAO and Controller Careers?